biometryhub/BiometryTraining/README.md

     `install.packages("rlang")` and then try installing
     `BiometryTraining` again.

-  - If you are trying to install this on R 3.5.x, you should note three
+  - If you are trying to install this on R version 3.5.x (or earlier), you should note three things:
-    things:

-    1. It *is* possible to install this package on R 3.5.x as of 4 August 2020, but…
+    1. It *is* possible to install this package on R 3.5.x (and possibly earlier versions) as of 4 August 2020, but…
     2. You should upgrade to a newer version of R as soon as possible, as it is no longer tested.
     3. This package won’t install properly until you have *downgraded*